Caladium, Elephant Ear: Planting and Growing

 Tropical Vibes on Your Terrace

 Fancy sipping coffee or tea in a tropical setting?
-A few potted caladiums will add a splash of colour with their foliage on a terrace, balcony, or in a small courtyard.
+A few potted caladiums will add a splash of colour with their foliage to a terrace, balcony, or small courtyard.
 Pair them with a Dipladenia or Brazilian Jasmine.
-A beautiful Agave attenuata not only offers striking rosette foliage but also flowers every year, unlike other agaves.
-Cordylines can thrive in pots for years—like the Cordyline ‘Charly Boy’, whose red hues will perfectly complement the red tones of certain caladiums (Caladium ‘Red Flash’).
+A stunning Agave attenuata not only offers beautiful rosette foliage but also blooms annually, unlike other agaves.
+Cordylines can thrive in pots for years, such as the Cordyline ‘Charly Boy’, whose red hues will perfectly complement the red tones of certain caladiums (Caladium ‘Red Flash’).

 Caladium ‘Red Flash’, Dipladenia, and Agave attenuata